machinat/sociably/website/docs/rendering-messages.md

 You should only use the native components corresponding to the platform.
-If you're making a cross-platform UI, you can check `context.platform` and choose the native component to use.
+If you're making a cross-platform UI, you can check `context.platform` and choose the native component to use, while keeping textual fallbacks as plain text and textual elements.
 Like:

 ```js